-The following table summarizes, by major security type, our available-for-sale securities and liabilities that are measured at fair value on a recurring basis and are categorized using the fair value hierarchy (in thousands):
+The following table summarizes, by major security type, our available-for-sale securities and liabilities as of December 31, 2013 that were measured at fair value on a recurring basis and were categorized using the fair value hierarchy (in thousands):

-March 31, 2014 Decembe er 31, 2013
+June 3 80, 2014 Decembe er 31, 2013

-Significant Oth Observable Inputs (Level 2) servable Total nputs Estimated Significant Other Observable Inputs (Level 2) 1 Total Estimated Fair Value
+Significant Other Observable Total Inputs Estimated (Level 2) Fair Value Significant Other Observable Inputs (Level 2) Total Estimated Fair Value

 Assets:

 Available-for-sale securities

-Time deposits \$ 5,50 )2 \$ 5,502 \$ 140,514 \$ 140,514
+Time deposits \$ - \$ - \$ 140,514 \$ 140,514

-Liabilities: -
+Liabilities:

-Contingent consideration \$ - \$ \$ 50,000 \$ 50,000
+Contingent consideration \$ \$ 50,000 \$ 50,000

-As of March 31, 2014 and December 31, 2013, our available-for-sale securities included time deposits which were measured at fair value using Level 2 inputs and their carrying values were approximately equal to their fair values.
+As of December 31, 2013, our available-for-sale securities included time deposits which were measured at fair value using Level 2 inputs and their carrying values were approximately equal to their fair values.
 There were no transfers between the different levels of the fair value hierarchy in 2014 or in 2013.

-As of March 31, 2014, the estimated fair value of the \$902.1 million principal amount of our term loans was \$901.0 million and the carrying amount was \$896.3 million.
+As of June 30, 2014, the estimated fair value of the \$899.9 million principal amount of our term loans was \$901.0 million and the carrying amount was \$894.3 million.
 The fair value was determined using quotes from the administrative agent of our credit facility that are based on the bid/ask prices of our new term loans (Level 2).
 For additional information related to our term loans, see Note 7.
 The fair value of the borrowings under the revolving credit facility and other borrowings approximates book value based on the borrowing rates currently available for variable rate loans (Level 2).